 Zoom Video Quality

 When using virtual camera with Zoom, you may notice a drop in quality between what you see in Ecamm Live and what your Zoom guests see.
 Ecamm Live does not have the ability to increase the quality of a Zoom video feed.
 Zoom quality is dictated by a variety of factors including internet speed, your Zoom plan, and current network usage.
 Here are some more details on this topic and a couple of trouble-shooting steps.

 For more information on this topic, we recommend reading through Zoom's support documentation on this topic.

 Zoom works great with Ecamm Live's virtual mic feature.
 Ensure that you have activated Virtual Mic and picked it as your microphone source in Zoom.

 Syncing Up Audio and Video

 You may find that video from your virtual camera does not always sync up with the audio in Zoom.
 This is usually due to a slight latency in your video, and can be eliminated by adding a delay to the audio feeding into Zoom.
-To add a delay, additional software such as Loopback is required.
-Here are some steps for adding a mic delay to your Zoom call:
+Add delay using Ecamm Live's Mic Delay feature along with Virtual Mic.

 Looking For More?